Plan Your Arrival

 Privately owned licensed shuttle buses from Newark, JFK, or LaGuardia Airport to Manhattan are available for approximately $12-15.
 A bus will bring you to the Port Authority Terminal, where you can transfer to the subway or take a taxi to reach Columbia.

-Subway service is available from Kennedy Airport, but the trip takes at least 90 minutes and is very difficult with luggage.
+Subway service is available from Kennedy Airport, but the trip takes at least 90 minutes and is difficult with large luggage.
 Take the JFK AirTrain to the nearby subway station, where you can then take the A subway toward Manhattan.
 Transfer to the 1 uptown subway at the 59th Street/Columbus Circle station.
 For schedule and fare information, please visit www.mta.info.

 From Newark, EWR AirTrain service runs to several Manhattan locations where you can connect with a subway or bus.
 The most straightforward path is to take NJ Transit to New York-Penn Station, where you can transfer from NJ Transit to the MTA, for a small additional fare, to the 1 uptown subway line.